Last Updated on

 YouTubers channel owners do not receive payment from YouTube per subscriber.

 Making money on YouTube is possible, but it’s hard to make money with just YouTube alone.
 It’s vital to have a platform that you own like a blog and use YouTube as a secondary traffic stream.
 One benefit is that YouTube SEO is not yet as competitive as organic SEO.
 If you can get in now and start generating traffic, you’ll be a better place by 2020 when the competition is more fierce.

 My advice: start a blog with a high-end marketing funnel, then join YouTube as a secondary way to build your email list and generate affiliate income.

-Feel free to use some of these YouTube monetization tips to launch your channel and build your audience of avid viewers in 2019.
+Feel free to use some of these YouTube monetization tips to launch your channel and build your audience of avid viewers this year.